MyLife-Services/mylife-documentation/organizational/20240201-president-duties.md

 Evolving document of regions of duty for scheduling consideration for MyLife organizational execution.

-## Laying Groudwork for Plan of Action
+## Laying Groundwork for Plan of Action

 1. Final Categorization **DONE**
 2. Create spreadsheet (prioritization, etc.) [20240205]